top of page

 1. Deterring pests: some plants act as insect repellents or deter small critters, such as garlic’s smell, which is unappealing to many pests.

 2. Beneficial pests: some plants attract beneficial insects, such as borage attracts bees for pollination.
-I had ladybugs and a praying mantis show up in my garden last year and had no major issues with pests, such as squash bugs.
-I found a few late in the Fall, but that was it.
+I had ladybugs and a praying mantis show up in my garden last year and had no major issues with pests.
 If ladybugs and praying mantises bless your garden, then consider yourself fortunate.

 3. Provide shade: large plants provide shade for smaller plants that don’t need full sun.
 I plant basil under my tomato plants.